 \section{Minimal link diagrams with respect to Reidemeister moves I and II}

-In this section, for every diagram of a link without a trivial split component, we prove that all diagrams obtained by applying finitely many moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ until they cannot be applied are equivalent (or ambient isotopic in $\mathbb{R}^2$ or $S^2$).
-We also show that for a diagram of an arbitrary link, the number of crossings of such a minimal diagram is uniquely determined.
+In this section, for every diagram of a link without a trivial split component, we prove that all the diagrams obtained by applying finitely many moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ until they cannot be applied are equivalent (or planer isotopic).
+We also show that for an arbitrary diagram of a link possibly with a trivial split component, the number of crossings of such a minimal diagram is uniquely determined.

-\begin{Definition} A link diagram is said to be \emph{minimal} if no Reidemeister move $\mathrm{RI}_-$ or $\mathrm{RII}_-$ can be applied to it. \end{Definition}
+\begin{definition} A link diagram is said to be \emph{minimal} in this paper if no Reidemeister move $\mathrm{RI}_-$ or $\mathrm{RII}_-$ can be applied to it. \end{definition}

-\begin{Theorem} For an arbitrary diagram $D$ of a link without a split unknot component, all minimal diagrams which are obtained by applying finitely many moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ to $D$ are equivalent. \end{Theorem}
+\begin{theorem} For an arbitrary diagram $D$ of a link without a split unknot component, all the minimal diagrams which are obtained by applying finitely many moves $\mathrm{RI}_-$ and $\mathrm{RII}_-$ to $D$ are equivalent. \end{theorem}